 The EngageMedia Team

-Andrew Lowenthal – Co-Founder and Executive Director (Boston)
+Andrew Lowenthal – Director of Strategy and Development (Boston)

 Andrew was active in the Indymedia network from 2000-2006.
 From 2006-08 he worked with the UK based Tactical Technology Collective as their participatory media project lead, editing the NGO-in-a-box and Message-in-a-box open source software toolkits.

 Languages: English, Spanish + Italian, Indonesian (conversational)